WeAreSquirrel/Hello-World/README.md

 Hello-World
 ===========

-Peter Piper Pick a Peck of Pickled Peppers.
+Peter Piper Picked a Peck of Pickled Peppers.
 Sally sells seashells by the sea shore.